It was true back in 2008, and a much needed review today!

 The Spanish-American war in 1898 created some turmoil between Spain, the Hispanic world and the United States.
 Throughout the 20th Century, the Democrats were able to shape the image of the GOP as the party of the anti-immigrant, anti-Hispanic, the “Know Nothings”… when, in fact, that was not the case.
 In 1972, for example, Richard Nixon began the “Spanish-Speaking Committee,” greatly expanded by other Republican presidents.
 In 1979, President Ronald Reagan stated the idea that American Hispanics are Republicans.
 Presidents such as George W. Bush recognized the importance of offering American Hispanics a voice in his administration and opened the doors wide and welcomed them to unprecedented levels of political access and participation in government.”

 Thank you so much for letting me share my observations with ya!
 The message is free!
 Delivering it isn't!
-I hope I can count on ya to support your Bro's effort to keep delivering it!
+I hope I can count on ya to support your Bro Zo's effort to keep delivering it!
 JUST CLICK HERE IF YA SEE THESE WORKS AS WORTH SUPPORTING!
-You can even do recurring contributions to really help the work continue!
+You can even do recurring contributions for more convenience to help the work continue!